-- Organised crime groups are involved in sophisticated card fraud because they are motivated by the potential monetary gains.
-Criminals engaged in card fraud may also be linked with other organised crimes such as money laundering and other cyber-enabled fraud types.
+Organised crime groups are involved in sophisticated card fraud because they are motivated by the potential monetary gains.
+Card fraud may also be linked with other organised crimes such as money laundering and other cyber-enabled fraud types.

 Identity fraud is committed when a criminal uses someone else’s personal information to commit a crime.
 Identity crime is a key enabler to other crimes, and can take many forms, including:

 - the theft of personal identity information and related financial information

 - assuming another person’s identity for fraudulent purposes